Marcomagnano93/travel-app/README.md

 CODING TRAINING TRAVEL APP

-NEXT_STEPS
+RoadTrip is a Web App that gives you the possibility to track every step of your journey!

-- Aggiungi un modale per modificare e salvare le tappe
+NEXT STEPS
-- responsive
+- Full responsive
-- Deploy
+- More Travels